-Ohio divorce laws can be complex and you may need an experienced divorce attorney to help you sort out your rights, especially those involving custody issues.
+Ohio divorce laws can be complex and you may need an experienced Canton divorce lawyer to help you sort out your rights, especially those involving custody issues.
 Financial arrangements will also have to be made, your spouse’s net worth will have to be determined, and other details must be resolved to assure that you will get a fair settlement.
 After all the papers are signed is not the time to discover that you are going to have a difficult time making ends meet in the future because your divorce agreement is not an equitable one.

 If you are planning for a divorce or have been served divorce papers, please call us for a free consultation to discuss your case with an experienced divorce attorney.
 We make ourselves available at all times including weekends, evenings, and holidays.
-Please contact us by calling 888.534.4850, chatting with our 24-hour live chat operators, or sending us a website message.